nlfiedler/zorigami/NOTES.md

 1. Name pack file with SHA256 of pack file
 1. Write pack details to record in PouchDB
 1. Attempt compression of pack file
-    * if it is smaller, use that instead, add `.gz` extension
+    * if it is smaller, use that instead
 1. Encrypt the pack file (see below)

 ### PouchDB